by Texas Homesteader ~

 *contains affiliate link

 Happy Earth Day, y’all!
 By now most of you know earth day is April 22nd each year.
-It’s a special day to highlight our environment.
+It’s a special day to highlight being kind to our environment.

 Many people celebrate by doing something good for Mother Earth.
 Some pick up trash on the beach, some plant trees, others figure out ways to live more gently on this big, blue planet we call earth.